No items found.

 June 27, 2021

 Character flaws are one of the most important ingredients for a gripping story and a memorable protagonist.
-Whether they’re honourable, ethical good guys, or down-and-out criminals with a wicked streak, they need some major flaw.
+Whether they’re honorable, ethical good guys or down-and-out criminals with a wicked streak, they need some major flaw and a few minor flaws.
 And in the world of the character flaw, meaning stretches far beyond the all-important task of creating a believable cast.

 How we’re introduced to our hero character (and their flaw) will define the shape of the story.
-It can even determine whether the novel will arc upwards as their situation improves, or downwards in a dramatic fall from grace.
+It can even determine whether the novel will arc upward as their situation improves, or downward in a dramatic fall from grace.

-Our writing coach, author Katie Khan, has become obsessed with how we first meet our favourite complex characters in books and the major flaws that make them so compelling.
-And as a novelist, she’s keen to work out how best to create her own three-dimensional fictional characters.
-Here, Katie takes a deep dive into how to do it.
+Author Katie Khan, one of our writing coaches at The Novelry, has become obsessed with how we first meet our favorite complex characters in books and the major flaws that make them so compelling.
+How can we create fictional characters with the types of character flaws that will make them truly three-dimensional?
+Here, Katie takes a deep dive into how a flaw adds depth to your characters and your story as a whole.

 How to introduce a character’s flaw